peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * System.ArgumentNullException:
 The parameter <i>options</i>
 is null.

 ### EncodeToBytes

     public byte[] EncodeToBytes();

-<b>At the moment, use the overload of this method that takes a [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) object.
-The object  `CBOREncodeOptions.Default`  contains recommended settings for CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>
+<b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
+The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Writes the binary representation of this CBOR object and returns a byte array of that representation.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in **PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
+The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order.

 <b>Return Value:</b>